 Keeping up with the pace of scientific discoveries being published each week can be difficult.
-Here I share a few scientific publications that piqued my interest over the past week:
+Here are a few publications in science news that piqued my interest over the past week:

-The microscopic tardigrades are a creature that inspire microbiologists and others with their cuteness (hence the nickname water bears) and their resilience under dry conditions.
+The microscopic tardigrades are a creature that inspires microbiologists and others with their cuteness (hence the nickname water bears) and their resilience under dry conditions.
 However, little was known why they can survive desiccation.
-New research reveals that unlike other organisms that use sugar to resist drying, tardigrades use disordered proteins to protect itself.
+New research reveals that, unlike other organisms that use sugar to resist drying, tardigrades use disordered proteins to protect themselves.
 These proteins lack stable 3D structures and form glass-like protection under desiccation.
 Not surprisingly, these proteins are called tardigrade-specific intrinsically disordered proteins or TDPs.
 By transferring TDPs into yeast, researchers were able to increase yeast tolerance to drying as well as enhance survival.

-Read a summary of the research in The Scientist (contains link to research article).
+Read a summary of the research and visit The Scientist for more science news.

 Blood type determined in 30 seconds using a paper-based assay